weaviate/weaviate-io/developers/weaviate/api/graphql/aggregate.md

 ### `topOccurrences` property

 Aggregating data makes the `topOccurrences` property available.
 Note that the counts are not dependent on tokenization.
 The `topOccurrences` count is based on occurrences of the entire property, or one of the values if the property is an array.

+You can optionally specify a `limit` parameter as a minimum count for the top occurrences.
+For example, `limit: 5` will filter the top occurrences to those with a count of 5 or higher.

 ### Consistency levels